Welcome BackWelcome Back

 Do customers need to download an app?

 No. Apple Wallet and Google Pay are pre-installed on every iPhone and most Android devices.
-Customers save the card with one tap — no download, no account.
+Customers save the card with one tap.
+No download, no account.

 How fast can I launch?